-Richard Greenwald, PhD, is a writer, academic and urbanist.
-He is a professor and Dean of the School of Humanities & Social Sciences at Brooklyn College, CUNY.
-He was previously professor and Executive Dean at St. Joseph’s College, New York and professor of history, Dean of the Caspersen School of Graduate Studies, Director of University Partnerships, and was the Founding Director of the Business, Society & Culture Program at Drew University in Madison, New Jersey.
+Richard Greenwald, Ph.D., is a writer, academic, and urbanist.
+He is a professor and Dean of the College of Arts and Sciences at Fairfield University (CT).
+Prior to joining Fairfield, he served as Dean of the School of Humanities & Social Sciences at Brooklyn College, CUNY..; Professor and Executive Dean at St. Joseph’s College, New York; and professor of history, Dean of the Caspersen School of Graduate Studies, Director of University Partnerships, and was the Founding Director of the Business, Society & Culture Program at Drew University in Madison, New Jersey.

-*The views expressed here are those of Richard A Greenwald and do not represent Brooklyn College or CUNY, which is listed for affiliation purposes only.
+*The views expressed here are those of Richard A Greenwald and do not represent Fairfield University, which is listed for affiliation purposes only.